memmm/songr-webclient/README.md

 We use React Bootstrap, which is just a wrapper over Bootstrap.
 SCSS style files are used for more readable CSS - the React default CSS-in-JS is really crappy.
 If you want syntax highlighting for the CSS, install VSCode plugin 'vscode-styled-components'.

+## Spotify Integration

+We use Spotify's Authorization Code Flow.This flow first gets a code from the Spotify Accounts Service, then exchanges that code for an access token.
+The code-to-token exchange requires a secret key, and for security is done through direct server-to-server communication.